 This is a day dedicated to celebrating the achievements of women, and to eradicating violence against women.

-In a society where many people still work the land, this three-day harvest festival is considered the most important of all the public holidays in Cambodia.
+In a society where many people still work the land, this four-day harvest festival is considered the most important of all the public holidays in Cambodia.
 Many city-dwellers will head to the Angkor Archaeological Park for Angkor Sankranta, a giant festival with traditional games, dancing, food and exhibitions all highlighting Khmer culture.

 Also known as International Worker’s Day or May Day, this is a day to celebrate the achievements and importance of the working class.